ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Why Experience Alone Isn’t Enough: The Art of Continuous Improvement</blockquote>

 <h3>4.
-UI Feedback with Server-Side React in Next.js - <a href="https://medium.com/@will.suto/ui-feedback-with-server-side-react-in-next-js-564bbe080e5b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Installment 5: Extreme code sharing - <a href="https://medium.com/slope-stories/installment-5-extreme-code-sharing-7602d21c24b6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Will Suto`**
+✍️ **posted by `Alvin Sng`**

-<blockquote>Server-side rendering, or SSR, is a powerful feature in React that allows us to generate HTML for a webpage in the server.
-SSR has several…</blockquote>
+<blockquote>This post is the fifth installment in our multi-part series, “How Slope Operates a Lean Engineering Team in the Era of Increasing…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>